HMS Lawford (K514)

-HMS Lawford (K514) was a Royal Navy converted Captain class frigate (pennant DE-516), built in the US in 1944.
+HMS Lawford (K514) was a converted Captain-class frigate of the Royal Navy, sunk during Operation Overlord in 1944.
+Built as the Evarts-class destroyer escort USS Lawford (DE-516) in 1943, Lawford was transferred under Lend Lease to the UK where it was converted for use as a headquarters ship given extra space for staff officers, more radios and additional radar.
+Lawford was sunk during an air attack on 8 June 1944.

 Description

 The Evarts-class ships had an overall length of 289 ft 5 in, a beam of 35 ft 2 in, and a draught of 10 ft 1 in at full load.
 They displaced 1190 LT at (standard) and 1416 LT at full load.
 The ships had a diesel–electric powertrain derived from a submarine propulsion system with four General Motors 16-cylinder diesel engines providing power to four General Electric electric generators which sent electricity to four 1500 shp General Electric electric motors which drove the two propeller shafts.
 The destroyer escorts had enough power give them a speed of 20 kn and enough fuel oil to give them a range of 6000 nmi at 12 kn.
 Their crew consisted of 198 officers and ratings.

-The armament of the Evarts-class ships in British service consisted of three single mounts for 50-caliber 3 in/50 Mk 22 dual-purpose guns; one superfiring pair forward of the bridge and the third gun aft of the superstructure.
-Anti-aircraft defence was intended to consisted of a twin-gun mount for 40 mm Bofors anti-aircraft (AA) guns atop the rear superstructure with nine 20 mm Oerlikon AA guns located on the superstructure, but production shortages meant that that not all guns were fitted, or that additional Oerlikons replaced the Bofors guns.
+The armament of the Evarts-class ships in British service consisted of three single mounts for 3 in/50 Mk 22 dual-purpose guns; one superfiring pair forward of the bridge and the third gun aft of the superstructure.
+Anti-aircraft defence was intended to consisted of a twin-gun mount for 40 mm Bofors anti-aircraft (AA) guns atop the rear superstructure with nine 20 mm Oerlikon guns located on the superstructure, but production shortages meant that that not all guns were fitted, or that additional Oerlikons replaced the Bofors guns.
 A Mark 10 Hedgehog anti-submarine mortar was positioned just behind the forward gun.
 The ships were also equipped with two depth charge rails at the stern and four "K-gun" depth charge throwers.